mintancy/Notes/CTF training/Utumno.md

  804846e:	66 90                	xchg   %ax,%ax
 ```

-From this assembly, we found that the logic can be a little difficult to understand, so we can use tool to help us.
+From this assembly, we found that the logic can be a little difficult to understand, so we can use tool to help decompile the program.

 phidra: https://github.com/NationalSecurityAgency/ghidra